 What is sciatica?

-Sciatica most commonly occurs when a herniated disk, bone spur on the spine, or narrowing of the spine (spinal stenosis) compresses part of the nerve.
-This causes inflammation, pain, and often some numbness in the affected leg.
+Sciatica most commonly occurs when there is a compression on the part of the nerve.
+It causes inflammation, pain, and numbness in the affected leg.

 How bad is my sciatica?

-Mild: It means mild back pain, occasional numbers, and weakness in the leg.
+Mild: You may have occasional back pain, tingling, occasional numbness, and weakness in the leg.
 Most of the time, it can be safely managed at home by following the tips in the mild sciatica section below.

-Moderate: It means moderate back pain, frequent shooting pain, and numbness in the leg.
-Moderate sciatica can sometimes be safely managed at home but may require the attention of your medical team.
+Moderate: You may have frequent back pain, tingling, shooting pain, and numbness in the leg.
+Moderate sciatica can be safely managed at home but sometimes it may require the medical assistance.

 How to manage mild sciatica?